spectrocloud/librarium/content/docs/09.5-security/10-saas-operation.md

 ## Platform Security

 Palette uses a micro services-based architecture to ensure its platform security.
 Product functionality is broken down logically into isolated services within containers.
-These containers are deployed in a Kubernetes cluster called a management cluster that Palette hosts and manages in SaaS mode or that users can host and manage in a self-hosted environment.
+Containers are deployed in a Kubernetes cluster, called a management cluster, that Palette hosts and manages in SaaS mode or that users can host and manage in a self-hosted environment.

 In public clouds like AWS, Azure, and GCP, Palette interacts directly with a cloud’s API endpoint for access using cloud credentials specified in the tenant.
-The tenant clusters can be deployed in a virtual private network (VPC) in the cloud, as described in [Tenant Cluster Security](/security/saas-operation/#tenantclustersecurity).
+The tenant clusters can be deployed in a virtual private cloud (VPC), as described in [Tenant Cluster Security](/security/saas-operation/#tenantclustersecurity).

 This allows the SaaS controller to do the following: